Panda mania hits Germany as China's cuddly envoys arrive

 - Bamboo snacks, absorbent mats -

-The excitement over the two bears is evident in the run-up to their arrival, with the zoo publishing a daily updated blog about the pair.
+The excitement over the two bears was clear as the zoo published a daily update on its blog in the run-up to their arrival.

-"We are obviously nervous now because everything must go well," Berlin Zoo director Andreas Knieriem told SWR radio on Friday.

-"There's a plane flying them in exclusively, and the flight route -- Chengdu to Berlin -- is not a usual route.
-But I think we are well prepared," he said.

-The 12 hour, 20 minute journey to Germany has been carefully prepared, with "bamboo snacks" to keep the pandas happy and absorbent mats to ensure the transport box stays dry and odourless.
+The flight to Germany was carefully prepared, with "bamboo snacks" to keep the pandas happy and absorbent mats to ensure the transport box stayed dry and odourless.

 And their new home at Berlin's zoo will measure about 5,500 square metres (59,000 square feet) and comes fitted with a wooded climbing area and an artificial stream.